Sail and Life Training Society: Programs

-Young people ages 13–25 are given the experience of learning to sail a tall ship, which the organization describes as "life-changing."
-In addition to learning a large set of sailing skills, they face fears (for example when climbing the rigging 115’ in the air on a moving ship) and learn teamwork, responsibility and interpersonal skills, which results in increased confidence.> A bursary program is offered with help from other group partners, to make the program affordable to young people who are at risk, in low income households, or experiencing challenging life situations.
+Young people ages 13–23 are given the experience of learning to sail a tall ship, which the organization describes as "life-changing."
+In addition to learning a large set of sailing skills, they face fears (for example when climbing the rigging 115’ in the air on a moving ship) and learn teamwork, responsibility and interpersonal skills, which results in increased confidence.
+A bursary program is offered with help from other group partners, to make the program affordable to young people who are at risk, in low income households, or experiencing challenging life situations.

 In the spring and fall, 4- and 5-day group sails are made with school and community groups.
 Ship Point Wharf in Victoria, British Columbia is the start and end point to the trips that travel through the Gulf Islands.
 10-day summer sails circumnavigate Vancouver Island, sail along the central coast of British Columbia and the Great Bear Rainforest, and explore Haida Gwaii.

 In the past, offshore voyages to ports around the world were held, where youth participated in selected legs of the journey.
 Due to new Canadian regulations for offshore vessels which the current tall ships do not meet, these trips are on hold until a new schooner is completed.
 All progress on the New Schooner Project can be followed along on their website.

 Group programs are offered with over 30 public and private schools, university programs, and youth groups bringing 20 - 30 young people and their adult chaperones.

 Day sails are also made available to interested sailors of all ages.

 Fundraising

 SALTS is a registered Canadian charity.
 A large portion of program costs are funded through boat donations.
 SALTS arranges a third-party appraisal for the value of the tax receipt issued, and handles moorage, transportation and broker's fees.

-A major campaign is underway for the capital cost of a new 116' Pilot Schooner.
-As of April 2019, approximately $3 million remains in the fund balance.

 Ships

 SALTS owns, maintains and operates two traditional tall ships, Pacific Swift and Pacific Grace.
 Both were built by the Society in a shipyard at the former Coast Guard base on Victoria's Upper Harbour.

-A new 116' Pilot Schooner is being custom designed, and as of April 2019, approximately $3 million remains in the fund balance.
+A new 116' Pilot Schooner the "Leonora" had been custom designed to be built for offshore voyages.
+As of September 2022, its construction was cancelled due to regulatory hurdles and inflation.